FailAcademy/learning/adp-london/_slides/week-07/01-intro-to-tdd.md

 ```

 ---

-class: middle
+# Anatomy of a Test

-## Bringing it Together
+Bringing it together:

 ```js
 // __tests__/frog-jumps.spec.js